gabrielasertori/ft_printf/README.md

 - main.c has the test.
 - When we compile with the first part of the command line, it's going to be generate an executable file so the ```&& ./a.out``` is saying to compiler to also execute it.

-## ⭐ Bonus part

-GNL version 10 hasn't many bonus part.
-The instructions are:

-- Read from various file descriptors at the same time.
-- Use only one static variable.

-The standard code already has the bonus part included, it was write considering the above rules.

 ## 🤝 Contributors

 The collab: